 From Idea to Realisation - BGCI's Manual on Planning, Developing and Managing Botanic Gardens

 Recognising the ever-increasing needs and requests for technical guidance on botanic garden development and management, BGCI has been working on the establishment of a new botanic garden manual since late 2013.
-Building on The Darwin Technical Manual for Botanic Gardens (Leadlay and Greene, 1998), this new resource From Idea to Realisation – BGCI’s Manual on Planning, Developing and Managing Botanic Gardens (2016) is a direct response to the growing importance, sophistication and complexity of the international botanic garden community over the last two decades.
+Building on The Darwin Technical Manual for Botanic Gardens (Leadlay and Greene, 1998) developed at that time with the generous support by the Darwin Initiative - a major UK government biodiversity grants scheme - this new resource From Idea to Realisation – BGCI’s Manual on Planning, Developing and Managing Botanic Gardens (2016) is a direct response to the growing importance, sophistication and complexity of the international botanic garden community over the last two decades.
 As key custodians of global plant diversity, this central role and endeavour of botanic gardens and arboreta is as pivotal as ever in times of rapid, worldwide change and unabated biodiversity loss.

 This Manual is intended for botanic gardens and arboreta as ever-evolving institutions that respond to environmental and societal needs, changes and challenges.
 It is not meant to be prescriptive but to offer guidance and ideas with case studies from around the world.
 As a comprehensive resource, the guidance provided aims at newly developing institutions with limited experience as well as at established botanic gardens that may seek advice or information for instance as part of a re-development or an organisational review.